translate/l10n-guide/docs/guide/gnome_desktop.rst

 <http://l10n.gnome.org/teams/>`_ for your language, so effort is not
 duplicated.)
 As the original documentation is updated, so is the POT, and so are the existing translations.
-Just like the application PO files listed under your language on the Gnome l10n status pages.
+Just like the application PO files listed under your language on the GNOME l10n status pages.

 **Older information**

-On the Gnome-i18n mailing list Christian Rose says, "At the moment, we don't translate documentation the same way we translate the user interfaces (i.e. with "po" files).
+On the gnome-i18n mailing list Christian Rose says, "At the moment, we don't translate documentation the same way we translate the user interfaces (i.e. with "po" files).
 However, we hope to do so at some point, since po files provide several essential advantages compared to maintaining translations of